 - TV Spot

-Experiment in Terror (1962) is available out now on Blu-ray.
+Experiment in Terror (1962) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the blu-ray version

 That concludes my Experiment in Terror blu-ray review, I’m aiming to review more classic thriller movies soon.
 What’s next?
 Check back soon…